Eudora for Windows

 Right click your email account(in this case, email@example.com), and choose Settings tab, "Account settings" window will show up.

-Click on Server Settings, and make sure that IMAP server is imap.dynu.com port is 993.
+Click on Server Settings, and make sure that IMAP server is yourname-extension-mail.dynu.com port is 993.

 Click on Outgoing Server(SMTP) tab, verify the information of SMTP outgoing server.
-Make sure that SMTP server is smtp.dynu.com port is 465.
+Make sure that SMTP server is yourname-extension-smtp.dynu.com port is 465.

 Now we will be able to send and receive email using firstname.lastname@example.org.

-NOTE: If you are using POP3 protocol, please change the incoming server address to pop.dynu.com, and POP SSL port 995.
+NOTE: If you are using POP3 protocol, please change the incoming server address to yourname-extension-mail.dynu.com, and POP SSL port 995.
 If you are using non SSL port, please refer here for port information.